rawris/authentication-service/Readme.md

 - Validation of JWT Token
 - Forgot Password

-The main idea here is to take these functionalities make this boilerplate independent from any database technology or any logger technology.
+The main idea here is to take these functionalities and make this boilerplate independent from any database technology or any logger technology.
 So, that any developer with any underlying Database can get an authentication service up and running with minimal effort.
 All they have to do is write all their DB logic inside ```database.js```.
 We have already defined the functions where you can write your DB logic and everything will work smoothly.
 If you are using any logger service, You can define your logging library and logic inside ```log.js```.
 We have included an example ```env``` file called ```env.example```.
 You can define all your variables here.
 ## Installation

 ```bash